Eloran Hinduism

 “We have never ceased to believe."

 Yoruba Syncretism is the only major modern religion that was truly born in the Low Age, albeit it predated it (and most monotheist religions) by several thousand years.
 Though it originated in the homeland of the Yoruba people in Nigeria, this Polytheist-Animist religion also birthed numerous lineages in the Caribbean and Latin America during the pre-industrial and industrial era.
-Intense syncretism with various African traditions, Islam and Christianity during the Low Age gave birth to what is commonly described as Yoruba Syncretism -- a complex, multipolar religion with a multitude of Orishas, or deities, and a supreme God that is sometimes merged with Allah or the Christian God.
-As Nigeria and Kenya became superpowers during the late Low Age, Yoruba Syncretism became the face of the Africa-led "second space age" and thus spread to many extrasolar worlds, becoming one of the largest human religions.
-In present day, 650 million people follow Yoruba syncretism.
+Intense syncretism with various African traditions, Islam and Christianity during the Low Age gave birth to what is commonly described as Yoruba Syncretism — a complex, multipolar religion with a multitude of Orisha, or deities, and a supreme God that is sometimes merged with Allah or the Christian God.
+As Nigeria and Kenya became superpowers during the late Low Age, Yoruba Syncretism became the face of the Africa-led “second space age” and thus spread to many extrasolar worlds, becoming one of the largest human religions.
+In the present day, 650 million people follow Yoruba syncretism.
 The African city of Ile-Ife and the African Space Elevator are the main sacred Yoruba sites.

 Buddhism remains relatively confined to the Earth, albeit many Buddhist enclaves can be found in extrasolar space.
 As a religion, it went through the Low Age remarkably unchanged, albeit its expansion to outer space led to a flourish of new aesthetics, where historical Buddhist temples are the exception rather than the rule.
 In total, Buddhism claims 400 million followers across human space.
 Aside from its historical sacred sites, modern Buddhism also considers the South Asian Space Elevator as a pilgrimage site, taking the elevation of the soul to the letter.

-About 200 million sophonts identify as religious, but without belonging to one of the major religions; the main minor organized religions in human space would be JudaismSikhism modern Neo-Paganism and the Yazidi faith.
+About 200 million sophonts identify as religious, but without belonging to one of the major religions; the main minor organized religions in human space would be Judaism, Sikhism, modern Neo-Paganism and the Yazidi faith.

 All content in the Starmoth Blog is © Isilanka